-Who do you look towards when celebrating International Women’s Day.
-This post is about female leaders, influencers and game-changers that are working hard to change what it means to be ‘ethical’ and make a positive impact.
+Who do you look towards when celebrating International Women’s Day?
+This post is in tribute to female leaders, influencers and game-changers that are working hard to change what it means to be ‘ethical’ and make a positive impact in the fashion industry.
 In this blog I will introduce you to 5 women that have been inspiring me and others for over a decade.

 The unmistakable British fashion designer, pioneer and activist

 Back in the 1990s wearing anything from Vivienne Westwood was about making a statement – being strong, confident and bold.
 Back then we didn’t really know that much about climate change, pollution, supplier transparency and sweat shops – or at least we didn’t seem to have access to as much knowledge as we have now.
 The mass global consumer market wasn’t really a thing, it’s been perhaps over the last decade things have gone super crazy, the development of the internet, fast fashion and the global market place have evolved into something we couldn’t have anticipated.

 All I knew was that Vivienne Westwood and her anti-establishment ways were not for the faint hearted.
 I kind of fell in love with her alternative attitude and rebellious designs.
 Fast forward 20-years and I’ve learnt a few things about fashion and how it’s made.
 Whilst I love Vivienne, and I think she is now using her position of influence for good – it could be considered contradictory that her fashion empire still produces new lines every year, using a lot of plastic and isn’t committed to using eco-friendly materials.
 I’ve read that she is not planning to expand her business any more.
 In fact she wants to do the opposite being interested in quality rather than quantity.